pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Client → Load Balancer → Web Server → Generate unique ID → Store in database → Return short URL to client.
+**Answer:** * Client → Load Balancer → Web Server → Generate unique ID → Store in database → Return short URL to client.

 </details>

+#### Intermediate Level

-**Q4:** How would you design a URL shortener that needs to handle 100M redirects per day?
+**Q1:** How would you design a URL shortener that needs to handle 100M redirects per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Add read replicas, caching layer (Redis), CDN for global distribution, and database sharding for scale.
+**Answer:** * Add read replicas, caching layer (Redis), CDN for global distribution, and database sharding for scale.

 </details>

-**Q5:** What happens when someone clicks a short URL that doesn't exist?
+**Q2:** What happens when someone clicks a short URL that doesn't exist?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Check cache first, then database.
+**Answer:** * Check cache first, then database.
 If not found, return 404 error.
 Consider rate limiting to prevent abuse.

 </details>

-**Q6:** How would you handle the case where the same long URL is shortened multiple times?
+**Q3:** How would you handle the case where the same long URL is shortened multiple times?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Option 1: Return existing short URL.
+**Answer:** * Option 1: Return existing short URL.
 Option 2: Create new short URL each time.
 Consider deduplication strategies and user preferences.

 </details>

+#### Advanced Level

-**Q7:** Design a URL shortener that needs to support custom short codes for premium users.
+**Q1:** Design a URL shortener that needs to support custom short codes for premium users.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Add validation service, conflict resolution, premium user database, and custom domain support.
+**Answer:** * Add validation service, conflict resolution, premium user database, and custom domain support.

 </details>

-**Q8:** How would you handle a URL shortener that needs to work across multiple data centers?
+**Q2:** How would you handle a URL shortener that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Multi-region deployment, database replication, cross-region caching, and eventual consistency considerations.
+**Answer:** * Multi-region deployment, database replication, cross-region caching, and eventual consistency considerations.

 </details>

-**Q9:** What happens if your database goes down during peak traffic?
+**Q3:** What happens if your database goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Circuit breakers, read-only mode, cached redirects, graceful degradation, and disaster recovery procedures.
+**Answer:** * Circuit breakers, read-only mode, cached redirects, graceful degradation, and disaster recovery procedures.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design a URL shortener that needs to support real-time analytics on every click?
+**Q1:** How would you design a URL shortener that needs to support real-time analytics on every click?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Add analytics service, event streaming (Kafka), real-time processing, and separate analytics database.
+**Answer:** * Add analytics service, event streaming (Kafka), real-time processing, and separate analytics database.

 </details>